Prism-it-services/react-demo/README.md

 H. Git hub
 I. Dynamodb to permanently store the data from form
 G. Lambda to connect between Graphql and dynamo db

+2. Phase 1:
+Create a simple form using ALL the above said tech stack so that user can enter First Name, Last Name, Date of Birth, Address line 1, Address line 2, City, Country, Postcode